Sick leave in the United States: Ohio

 Ohio does not require paid sick leave and preempts local government from requiring it.

 Oklahoma

 Oklahoma does not require paid sick leave and preempts local government from requiring it.

 Oregon

 Companies with 10 or more employees must provide up to 40 hours of paid sick leave per year, which can be used 90 days after being hired.
 Full-time, part-time, and temporary employees are covered and earn one hour off for every 40 hours worked.
 Although state law preempts local governments from creating their own requirements, companies with 6 or more employees must provide time off in Portland.

 Pennsylvania

 Pennsylvania does not require paid sick leave.
 In Philadelphia, companies with 10 or more employees must provide up to 40 hours of paid sick leave.
-Pittsburgh requires companies with 15 or more employees to provide up to 40 hours, while small business employees are only entitled to 24 hours per year.
+Pittsburgh requires companies with 15 or more employees to provide up to 40 hours, while small business employees are entitled to 24 hours per year.